nickeblewis/nicklewis.net.7/blog/write52-6/index.md

 ---
-title: Write52 Issue 5
+title: iPhone Photography
-summary: Issue 5 of 52 is here and this week I write about a few topics all in one post because there is a lot going on around here
+summary: Issue 6 of 52 - the new iPhone 11 is a serious camera and I’ve been taking it for a whirl
 slug: issue6
-date: 2019-11-06
+date: 2019-11-09
 published: true
 section: write52
 tags: